Managing data sources

 Orbital can both read data from a Mongo collection to fetch data as part of a query, and write data back to Mongo.

-Defining a connection to your Mongo Database
+Defining a Mongo connection

 Mongo connections are stored in your connections.conf config file, under the mongo element.